zorn/mikezornek.com/content/posts/2021/8/consulting-availability/index.md

 My summer vacation is coming to a close and I'm am once again looking for my next consulting project.

-An ideal project would involve a health mix of:
+An ideal project would involve a healthy mix of:

 * Elixir/Phoenix programming
 * Product and user interface design